GR women join global movement for women’s rights in Afghanistan

 GRAND RAPIDS, Mich.
 (WOOD) — Women and girls in Afghanistan continue to face challenges as Taliban authorities impose rules threatening their rights and freedoms.

-Afghan women in West Michigan are joining groups across the world by holding a “Let Afghan Girls Learn” rally on Saturday at Rosa Parks Circle at 11:30 a.m.
+Afghan women in West Michigan are joining groups across the world by holding a “Let Afghan Girls Learn” rally.
+The Grand Rapids group met at Rosa Parks Circle at 11:30 a.m.

 “They’ve banned them from universities, working in organizations that were run by them.
 Female athletes aren’t allowed to continue their sports or even be in public,” Freshta Tori Jan said.